odin-lang/odin-lang.org/content/docs/overview.md

 #### Tracking allocator

-Odin comes with a built in tracking allocator that lets you see if your progarm is leaking memory and when it does bad frees.
+In the core collection you'll find a tracking allocator that warns you if your progarm is leaking memory or if it does bad frees.
 Here's how to set it up:
 ```odin
 package main